aws/aws-cli/doc/README.rst

     pip install -r requirements.txt

-The process for building the documention is:
+The process for building the documentation is:

 * Run ``make html`` which will build all of the HTML documentation into the ``build/html`` directory.